-Weight capacity is also another factor which has a broad range.
+Weight capacity is also another factor that has a broad range.
 As a result, your weight capacity could be as low as 1 ton, or as high as 10 tons.
 When renting a dumpster, make sure to account for the weight of the waste or junk to be removed.
-A 20 yard container filled with insulation weighs much less than when filled with drywall.
+A 20-yard container filled with insulation weighs much less than when filled with drywall.

 The final variable is the rental period.
 When renting a dumpster make sure to ask how many days are included in the price.
 Also, ask how much extra it would cost for keeping it beyond the rental period.
 Pricing can range anywhere from $10-$20 per day.
 Therefore, it is a very important question to ask.

 The size of the dumpster, weight capacity, and rental period are all very important when renting a dumpster.
 Don’t let an initial low-price fool you.
 When you call one of our trained associates, we will walk through your entire project, so you address all 3 factors.